MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/includes/beethoven-trial.md

 ### <a name="how-do-i-add-more-users-to-a-trial"></a>How do I add more users to a trial?

-To add users, ask your administrator to go to the [Microsoft 365 admin centre](https://admin.microsoft.com) where they can follow the [admin centre guidance](/microsoft-365/admin/add-users/add-users) to add users up to the trial licence limit.
-If the user you are adding already has a Microsoft 365 account, assign them the relevant licence.
+To add users, your administrator must go to the [Microsoft 365 admin centre](https://admin.microsoft.com).
+Then they can follow the [admin centre guidance](/microsoft-365/admin/add-users/add-users) to add users up to the trial licence limit.
+If the user you're adding already has a Microsoft 365 account, assign them the relevant licence.
 For more information, see [Assign licences to users](/microsoft-365/admin/manage/assign-licenses-to-users) in the Microsoft 365 content.

 ### <a name="how-many-users-can-i-add-to-my-trial-environment"></a>How many users can I add to my trial environment?